approvals/ApprovalTests.cpp/doc/SupportingNewTestFramework.md

 * The current test's name
 * The current test's full source file path (with correct case of filename)
-* Ability to report unexpected exceptions as test failures, including reporting the text in `exception.what()` , and ideally also the exception type.
+* Ability to report unexpected exceptions as test failures, including reporting the text in `exception.what()`, and ideally also the exception type.
+* Ability to return a non-zero exit status from the test program if there were any unexpected exceptions.

 ## Steps to add support